jss367/blog/_posts/2020-02-09-favorite-quotes.md

 She has probably one of the most mature and well-honed sense of ethics - personal ethics, managerial ethics, business ethics, medical ethics that I’ve ever heard articulated - James Mattis on Elizabeth Holmes
  - I think this quote shows how even the most successful people can have blindspots, and how incredibly blind those spots can be

+The difference between theory and practice is greater in practice than in theory. - Unknown